rtuin/pla/README.md

 ## Target parameters

 Pla v0.3 gives you the ability to variables in target commands.
-This feature is called Target parameters.
+This feature is called target parameters.

 Simply define the parameters in the target definition, and put them in your command.
 Enclosing the parameters name with `%` signs.
 For example: